 Top 5 Ways to Protect Yourself Against a Dog Attack

-If you are confronted by a snarling American Staffordshire terrier, your best bet is to stand still, avoid eye contact, keep your arms by your side, and hope that this diffuses the situation.
+If a snarling American Staffordshire terrier confronts you, your best bet is to stand still, avoid eye contact, keep your arms by your side, and hope that this diffuses the situation.

 Do not let an American Staffordshire terrier sink its teeth into you.
 They have extremely powerful bites and are difficult to remove once they clamp down.
 Use anything you can as a bite buffer.

-When American Staffordshire terriers bite, they tend to clamp onto their victim and shake them, often pulling the person off their feet.
-Dogs are most dangerous when the target of their aggression is on the ground and exposed, so stay on your feet at all costs.
+When American Staffordshire terriers bite, they clamp onto their victims and shake them, often pulling the person off their feet.
+Dogs are most dangerous when their aggression targets are on the ground and exposed, so stay on your feet at all costs.